Many people suffer from urination problems. The bladder, the kidneys, the ureters, and the urethra make up the urinary system.

 What are the causes of urination problems?

-Urinary incontinence can be attributed to weak muscles in the pelvis or across the urethra or central nervous abnormalities.
-Furthermore, urinary accumulation can be associated with irregularities in the nervous system, prostate expansion, or urethra deformation.
+We can attribute urinary incontinence to weak muscles in the pelvis or across the urethra or central nervous abnormalities.
+Likewise, we can associate urinary accumulation with irregularities in the nervous system, prostate expansion, or urethra deformation.

 Typical causes of urinary issues